 First though, let’s take a look at why you might do this.
 The main reason for running an ad campaign is to get your campaign message out to your voters.
-Facebook is still the best way of reaching people because it has the greatest reach among potential voters and it can be targeted very specifically by voter locations, demographics and interests.
+Facebook is still the best strategies for engaging your community because it has the greatest reach among potential voters and it can be targeted very specifically by voter locations, demographics and interests.
 The other reason we always recommend FB as a starting point for social media ads is that it is really easy to use and, once you are set up you can push out ads very quickly in response to changing campaign issues.

 What do you need?

 Firstly, you will need to set up a Facebook page for your campaign and, ideally, a website for your campaign.

 You will need a budget and a credit card.
 It is best practice to set a monthly budget for your Facebook advertising.

 You will need some creative assets; campaign photos, a profile picture, other images that you use for your campaign or even a video.
 The image size recommendations for FB ads are 1200X628 pixels, i.e. a landscape image.

 Building the perfect audience